trans-travel/trans-travel/us/fl.md

  * Trans medical care is illegal for youth in Florida
  * It is unknown if transition might be used by the state to justify custody removal.
+However, Florida's youth care ban also allows the Florida courts to have emergency jurisdiction over a child if "it is necessary in an emergency to protect the child because the child has been subjected to or is threatened with being subjected to sex-reassignemnt prescriptions or procedures," similar to how the courts have jurisdiction over abuse.
  * There is no sanctuary law preventing cooperation with other jurisdictions

-Florida legislators have proposed the use of state courts to adjust custody agreements in the event of gender transition of a child.
-These bills have not passed but are currently pending (May 3, 2023).

 ## Relationship Recognition